rust-stuco/lectures/week12/parallelism.md

 * How should we divide the work?
   * Divide image into eight regions
   * Assign each thread to paint one region
 * Easy!
-"Embarassingly parallel"
+"Embarrassingly parallel"
   * Threads don't need to keep tabs on each other

 <!--Speaker note:
-"Embarassingly parallel" refers to problems where we can easily utilize our hardware in full, usually because tasks are super independent
+"Embarrassingly parallel" refers to problems where we can easily utilize our hardware in full, usually because tasks are super independent